Shopping on the internet and on eBay is great fun, but it's important to learn how to shop safely and to know your rights if things go wrong.

 Supply of Services Legislation

 Consumers are also protected in relation to their purchase of services.
-The most important law covering the supply of services is the Supply of Goods and Services Act 1982.
+The most important law covering the supply of services is The Consumer Rights Act 2015.

 When it comes to the supply of services, tradesmen and professionals are required to carry out that service with reasonable care and skill and within a reasonable time.
-Similarly, any goods and materials supplied must be of satisfactory quality and at a reasonable cost.
+Similarly, any goods and materials supplied must be of satisfactory quality.

 Consumer Protection Act